civilisation

 The main sources from which we derive knowledge about Dharma include:

-- Scriptural texts: The Vedas, Upanishads, the Gita, Mahabharata, and Ramayana.
+- Scriptural texts: the Vedas, the Upanishads, the Gita, the Mahabharata, and the Ramayana.

 - Custom and practice: Moral and cultural traditions that evolve within communities.